California Automobile Assigned Risk Plan (CAARP)

 Drivers who have a good driving record and valid California driver's license but are unable to obtain auto insurance due to cost may be able to buy a more affordable policy through the CLCA.
 You also have to meet income, age and vehicle qualifications.

-The CLCA will assign eligible drivers to insurers through the CAARP pool.
+The CLCA assigns eligible drivers to insurers through the CAARP pool.
 A policy through the CLCA is the only occasion when an insurer may issue — and a driver may carry — a liability policy below the state-mandated coverage minimums.
 All CLCA liability policies have coverage limits of 10/20/3.
 You can also choose to pay more and get medical payments and uninsured motorist coverage.

 High-risk auto insurance policy

 By law, licensed auto insurance providers in California establish an approved driver class plan, by which all drivers are grouped into one of several classes by their profile and driving record.
 The higher the risk class an insurer assigns you to, the higher your insurance costs will be.
-If you fall under a class of higher-risk class than the insurer is willing to take, they will likely decline to insure you.
+If you fall into a higher-risk class than the insurer is willing to take, they will likely decline to insure you.

 There are several factors that may cause insurance companies to consider a driver "high risk," such as having less than three years of driving experience, getting multiple speeding tickets, or being below the age of 25.
 However, there are non-standard insurance companies that specialize in insuring high-risk drivers, unless a DUI involving drugs or other legally severe offenses — such as a minor with a DUI record — are involved.